NOV 06, 2017

 Neuro-Ophthalmology/Orbit

-In this presentation from AAO 2016, Healther E. Moss, MD, PhD, presents a framework for optic neuritis.
-She divides it in typical (multiple sclerosis), atypical (neuromyleitis optica type), and other optic neuritis, which can either be isolated or in a patient with no disease.
-For diagnostic tests, she advises for the typical MS patient clinical diagnosis MRI for MS risk; for NMO patients, clinical diagnosis anti-AQP-4 LgG; and for other ON patients, serum tests, neuro-imaging, and lumbur puncture.
-For all three categories, the clinical features remain the same: severe bilateral vision loss, progressive vision loss with unclear diagnosis.
+In this presentation from AAO 2016, Heather E. Moss, MD, PhD, presents a framework for optic neuritis.
+She divides it into typical (multiple sclerosis), atypical (neuromyelitis optica type), and other optic neuritis, which can either be isolated or in a patient with no disease.
+For diagnostic tests, she advises for the typical MS patient clinical diagnosis MRI for MS risk; for NMO patients, clinical diagnosis anti-AQP-4 LgG; and for other ON patients, serum tests, neuroimaging, and lumbar puncture.
+For all 3 categories, the clinical features remain the same: severe bilateral vision loss, progressive vision loss with unclear diagnosis.

 This video was co-sponsored by North American Neuro-Ophthalmology Society (NANOS).